5 signs that assisted living may be the best option for your loved one

 - Unkempt living area: If your loved one’s house and yard seem to be neglected, this is an indication that they might not be able to keep up on things like mowing the lawn and cleaning the dishes.
 These are two areas that you can help with yourself or hire someone to do.

 - Frequent balance issues or falls: This is perhaps the most obvious indication that your loved one may need assisted living services.
 Balance issues can lead to life threatening falls or accidents.
 An assisted living home provides round the clock monitoring and care to help your loved one on their feet and keep them safe.

 - Finance struggles: If you notice that there are unopened bills, collections, large receipts, etc. this may be a sign that they are no longer able to handle their finances.
 When this happens, it is important that a family member or trusted accounted step in to make sure everything is in order and to protect seniors as susceptible to scams for this reason.

-If your loved one is displaying any of these signs or any other concerning behaviors, it may be time to consider assisted living.
+If your loved one is displaying any of these signs or any other concerning behaviors, it may be time to consider assisted living in Phoenix.
 At Paradise Living Centers we are proud to be a resource for assisted living and elderly care in the state of Arizona.
 For more information on the care we provide or any other questions you might have please visit our website or give us a call at (480) 878-4112.